bogalingeswara/my-first-project/README.md

 This is my first web development project.
 And, I am still working on it.
-This just for learn porpuse only.
+This just for learn purpose only.